Geeksltd/Zebble.Billing/README.md

 ```

-#### Note
+#### Notes
-The products needs to be filled according to the products you've defined in your supporting stores, especially `Id`, and `Type`.
+The products need to be filled according to the products you've defined in your supporting stores, especially `Id`, and `Type`.
+If any of your products are platform-specific, you need to fill `Platform` with one of the following values: [AppStore, GooglePlay, CafeBazaar, WindowsStore], otherwise leave it empty.
+For InAppPurchase products, fill `Type` with `InAppPurchase`, otherwise use `Subscription`.

 ---